Poland: Mandatory B2B Electronic Invoicing as of February 2026

 - Integration and Reception: The Polish tax authority issues notifications about the status of invoices.
 These responses are automatically integrated with the client's ERP or accounting system.

-- Archiving: XML files of invoices and their associated statuses are stored in our eIDAS certified electronic archiving system.
+- Archiving: XML files of invoices and their associated statuses are stored in our eIDAS-certified electronic archiving system.